Improving Asthma Control Learning Collaborative

-This webinar will provide an introduction to the Learning Collaborative and an overview of the evidence on what works to improve asthma control with a focus on Medicaid and CHIP populations.
-Dr. Joy Hsu, from the Centers for Disease Control and Prevention (CDC), will highlight six effective clinical and community-based strategies for improving asthma control and outcomes (summarized by the acronym EXHALE).
-Natasha Reese-McLaughlin, from Mathematica, will present a sample driver diagram that demonstrates where Medicaid and CHIP programs can influence improvements in the delivery of comprehensive asthma care to improve outcomes.
+This webinar provides an introduction to the Learning Collaborative and an overview of the evidence on what works to improve asthma control with a focus on Medicaid and CHIP populations.
+Dr. Joy Hsu, from the Centers for Disease Control and Prevention (CDC), highlights six effective clinical and community-based strategies for improving asthma control and outcomes (summarized by the acronym EXHALE).
+Natasha Reese-McLaughlin, from Mathematica, presents a sample driver diagram that demonstrates where Medicaid and CHIP programs can influence improvements in the delivery of comprehensive asthma care to improve outcomes.

 Webinar #2: "Using Data to Improve Asthma Control: Asthma Quality Measures"

-This webinar will focus on how states can use asthma quality measures and other data to drive asthma quality improvement activities.
-Presenters will identify measures related to key drivers of asthma control, demonstrate how states can use data to identify target project areas, and lead a discussion on the various uses of asthma quality measures including quality improvement, performance monitoring, and public health surveillance.
+This webinar focuses on how states can use asthma quality measures and other data to drive asthma quality improvement activities.
+Presenters identify measures related to key drivers of asthma control, demonstrate how states can use data to identify target project areas, and participate in a discussion on the various uses of asthma quality measures including quality improvement, performance monitoring, and public health surveillance.

-This webinar will highlight the evidence-based change activities states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
-State presenters will describe their asthma improvement initiatives, share data on outcomes, and engage participants in discussion about the challenges they faced and lessons learned through the implementation process.
+This webinar will highlight the evidence-based strategies states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
+State presenters will describe their asthma improvement initiatives, share data on outcomes, and engage in a discussion about the challenges they faced and lessons learned through the implementation process.